Highway: Environmental effects

 Highways are extended linear sources of pollution.

 Roadway noise increases with operating speed so major highways generate more noise than arterial streets.
 Therefore, considerable noise health effects are expected from highway systems.
 Noise mitigation strategies exist to reduce sound levels at nearby sensitive receptors.
 The idea that highway design could be influenced by acoustical engineering considerations first arose about 1973.

 Air quality issues: Highways may contribute fewer emissions than arterials carrying the same vehicle volumes.
 This is because high, constant-speed operation creates an emissions reduction compared to vehicular flows with stops and starts.
 However, concentrations of air pollutants near highways may be higher due to increased traffic volumes.
 Therefore, the risk of exposure to elevated levels of air pollutants from a highway may be considerable, and further magnified when highways have traffic congestion.

 New highways can also cause habitat fragmentation, encourage urban sprawl and allow human intrusion into previously untouched areas, as well as (counterintuitively) increasing congestion, by increasing the number of intersections.

 They can also reduce the use of public transport, indirectly leading to greater pollution.

-High-occupancy vehicle lanes are being added to some newer/reconstructed highways in the United States and other countries around the world to encourage carpooling and mass-transit.
+High-occupancy vehicle lanes are being added to some newer/reconstructed highways in the United States and other countries around the world to encourage carpooling and mass transit.
 These lanes help reduce the number of cars on the highway and thus reduces pollution and traffic congestion by promoting the use of carpooling in order to be able to use these lanes.
 However, they tend to require dedicated lanes on a highway, which makes them difficult to construct in dense urban areas where they are the most effective.

 To address habitat fragmentation, wildlife crossings have become increasingly popular in many countries.
 Wildlife crossings allow animals to safely cross human-made barriers like highways.

+Highways may have some positive impact on nature only in the distant future: